oayanda/Migration-_To_The_-loud_With_Containerization.-Part-1---Docker_-_Docker-_Compose/project_20.md

 # MIGRATION TO THE СLOUD WITH CONTAINERIZATION

-In this project, we will be deploying a simple PHP-based web solution backed by a MySQL database application using Docker.
+In this project, we will be deploying a simple PHP-based web containerized solution backed by a MySQL database application using Docker.

 [Docker](https://docs.docker.com/get-started/overview/) is an open source platform for shipping, developing and running application on any OS running a docker engine.
 It is fast, takes less space than VMs and can be distributed or shipped as a Docker image.